dwarvesf/playground/_drafting/git.md

 ---

 # Why are we using git?
-- Git is a revision control system for documents, therefore we usually use this system for tracking the changes in a set of files.
+- Git is a revision control system for documents, we usually use this system for tracking the changes in a set of files.
 It helps groups of developers work collaboratively on software projects.
 - Git is a working standard in software development.
 Almost all company or development teams are using git for daily work, interview sessions.
 - All open sources are using git for development, collaboration.
 Collaborator or contributor must have experienced with git to contribute to the open-source project.

 # What is git?
-- Git is a mature, actively maintained open source project originally developed in 2005 by Linus Torvalds.
+Git is a mature, actively maintained open source project originally developed in 2005 by Linus Torvalds.
 Git is software for tracking changes in any set of files, usually used for coordinating work among programmers collaboratively developing source code during software development.
-- Git track all versions of your changes from the beginning of a project.
-We can compare the revision history to track, review the changes for codebase integration.
-Therefore, we can work and collaborate efficiently.
+Git track all versions of your changes from the beginning of a project.
+The system manages the revision history for tracing, reviewing, continuous integration to collaborate efficiently.

 ## Concept
 - `snapshot` is the content (files and folders) of a repository at some point in time